Your Child’s Anxiety: When to Worry, When to Relax

 “Although it depends on the individual child, it can take anywhere from six to 10 therapy sessions to see a positive benefit and many times medication, on a temporary basis, is helpful as well,” Dr. Lee says.

 If you feel your child’s fears and worries are out of the ordinary or if bouts of anxiety are consistently disrupting your teen’s daily life, discuss your concerns with your pediatrician.

-If the pediatrician agrees that intervention may help, he or she can refer you to an experienced child psychologist.
+If the pediatrician agrees that intervention may help, he or she can refer you to an experienced child therapist or psychologist.